2026 Policy Conference: Sanctuaries or Mass-Deportations? Thinking Through Next Steps on Immigration

 Photo: Klaus Vedfelt/DigitalVision via Getty Images

-The afternoon will also include a special fireside chat between former NYPD Commissioner William Bratton and Manhattan Institute scholar Rafael “Ralf” Mangual, who will discuss public safety, urban policy, and the challenges facing America’s cities.
+The program will feature a special fireside chat between former NYPD Commissioner William J. Bratton and Manhattan Institute scholar Rafael (“Ralf”) Mangual on public safety, urban policy, and the challenges facing America’s cities.

 Wednesday, June 17, 2026